sharhar/Leopard-EM/docs/programs/refine_template.md

 ```

 A good way of choosing these parameters is setting the coarse angular step size to the step size used in `match_template` while the fine angular step size is a free parameter to choose based on desired accuracy.
-Also, like the defocus refinement search, orientation refinement can be disabled by setting `enabled: false` but is enabled by default.
+Also, like the defocus refinement search, orientation refinement can be disabled by setting `enabled: false`, but it is enabled by default.

 ### Varying pixel size during refinement

 Since 2DTM is sensitive to accurate pixel sizes, we include a final search space configuration block called `pixel_size_refinement_config`.
 Like orientation and defocus refinement, this searches over a uniform grid of pixel sizes relative to the original pixel size (defined in the particle stack csv).
-However, pixel size refinement is turned off by default but can be enabled by setting `enabled: true`.
+However, pixel size refinement is turned off by default and can be enabled by setting `enabled: true`.

 !!! warning "Pixel size refinement vs the `optimize_template` program"

     Pixel size refinement happens on a per-particle basis in the `refine_template` program whereas the `optimize_template` program finds the "best" global pixel size for a reference structure across all particles.
     If you are doubtful of a deposited model's pixel size accuracy (or the relative pixel size of your micrograph), run the `optimize_template` program rather than using template refinement to identify the correct pixel size.

-The following is the default pixel size refinement configuration
+The following is the default pixel size refinement configuration.

 ```yaml
 pixel_size_refinement_config: